TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 Please see this [page](https://github.com/TykTechnologies/tyk-k8s-demo/tree/main/docs/FEATURES_MATRIX.md) for Tyk deployments compatibility charts.
 - [cert-manager](https://github.com/TykTechnologies/tyk-k8s-demo/tree/main/src/deployments/cert-manager): deploys cert-manager.
 - [datadog](https://github.com/TykTechnologies/tyk-k8s-demo/tree/main/src/deployments/datadog): deploys Datadog agent
-and stands up a Tyk pump to push analytics data from the Tyk platform to Datadog.
+and starts up Tyk Pump to push analytics data from the Tyk platform to Datadog.
 It will also create a Datadog dashboard for you to view the analytics.
 - [elasticsearch](https://github.com/TykTechnologies/tyk-k8s-demo/tree/main/src/deployments/elasticsearch): deploys
 Elasticsearch and stands up a Tyk pump to push analytics data from the Tyk platform to Elasticsearch.